-The City of Woodcreek has just three non-residential entities: Quicksand Golf Course, Camp Young Judaea, and Hill Country Spirits.
+The City of Woodcreek has just three nonresidential entities: Double J Ranch Golf Club (formerly Quicksand Golf Course), Camp Young Judaea, and Hill Country Spirits.
 Woodcreek is known for its championship 18-hole golf course dating back to the 1970s.
 Quicksand winds throughout the entire city and serves as a beautiful scenic backdrop to the residents' daily lives, making this an idyllic spot for retirement and raising children alike.